What Is An Air Compressor?

 Simply put, the air compressor works by reducing the size of the space that contains air to increase air pressure, thus the name compressor come from.
 Most air compressors have air tank to hold a preset pressure capacity or range of a specific quantity of air.
 The stored pressured air can then be used according to needs.

-Most air compressor models used by woodworkers, mechanics, contractors and home owners for home workshop, basement and garage is the reciprocating compressor which is discussed on Chapter 2.
-The compressed air is used to induce the air tools.
+Most air compressor models used by woodworkers, mechanics, contractors and home owners for home workshop, basement and garage is the reciprocating compressor The compressed air is used to induce the air tools.
 To maintain the pressure of the tank automatically, its motor turns on when the pressure becomes low and turns off when the required or pre-set pressure is met.

 The Basic Process